vladimirvivien/gexe/README.md

 // Variable setting with formatting gexe.SetVar("message", "User %s logged in at %s", username, timestamp)

+// Error creation with formatting and variable expansion err := gexe.Error("Failed to process %s in ${HOME}", filename)
 ```

 The formatting is applied intelligently - if no format verbs are detected in the string, the arguments are ignored, maintaining backward compatibility.